lady-h-world/My_Garden/reading_pages/YinYang/ts2.md

 🌻 [Check all the code and details here >>][1]

-Our sales data is stationary, we don't need to do more work to make it stationary.
+The above results indicate that our sales data is already stationary, so we don't need to do more work to make it stationary.
 However, there are many real world time series data needs some extra work.
 If you will see the time series is not differencing stationary (failed ADF test), then you can try 1st order differencing and even 2nd order differencing on the time series data.

 * `1st order differencing = y_i - y_i-1`, and the code can be written as: